cfarkas/SARS-CoV-2-freebayes/README.md

 all these fasta files are available for download here: https://usegalaxy.org/u/carlosfarkas/h/sars-cov-2-variants-gisaid-august-03-2020

+For simplicity, in a given folder, any fasta collection can be renamed to "merged.GISAID.fasta" and run the provided commands.
 As an example for merged.GISAID.fasta.gz (containing all genomes per geographical region) place merged.GISAID.fasta.gz and covid19-refseq.fasta in a folder and do:

 ```
 ### Split fasta files